 In collaboration with Buckeye Health Plan and Ohio University, the Weitzman Institute is offering Weitzman ECHO Diabetes Across the Lifespan.
 This Weitzman ECHO connects primary care medical providers and clinicians to a community of peers and subject-matter experts from Ohio University to address patients’ complex health needs related to diabetes.
 At each session, subject-matter experts from Ohio University provided guidance from a multidisciplinary team approach to address patients’ complex health needs related to diabetes to screen, assess, treat, and manage patients with all types of diabetes.
-The Weitzman ECHO Diabetes Across the Lifespan is a no-cost, 12-month, 24-session program beginning October 18th, 2022 and will meet for 1-hour, 1st and 3rd Tuesdays from 12-1 pm ET.
+The Weitzman ECHO Diabetes Across the Lifespan is a no-cost, 12-month, 24-session program that began on October 18th, 2022 and meets for 1-hour, 1st and 3rd Tuesdays from 12-1 pm ET.

 This ECHO series is organized into the following modules to explore diabetes throughout different stages of life and in specific populations:

 - Adolescent and Pediatric Module: Begins July 18th

 This ECHO series is now enrolling primary care medical providers and clinicians from Ohio and surrounding states for the Adolescents and Pediatric Module.
 Practitioners can enroll and begin joining at any time.
 Those already registered are registered for all proceed modules.
 All providers working in primary care settings (especially FQHCs) are encouraged to join and participate.
 CME, CNE, CPE, and CEU credits will be provided for physicians, nurse practitioners, physician assistants, nurses, and registered dietitians, among others, by Community Health Center, Inc., an accredited provider through Joint Accreditation for Interprofessional Continuing Education.

 This activity is appropriate for the following audiences